| You are here: Agriculture > Transgene Plants > Forum 1995 > New pathogenes from GMO? Virus resistant crops - new viral pathogens from transgenic

 full length infectious recombined RNA molecule a second recombination

+event is required.
 This data indicates that it is likely that recombination between a viral

 transgenic mRNA and a viral genomic RNA is less frequent than recombination